jingjing2222/react-native-epub-json/README.md

-# React Native EPUB JSON Converter
+# React Native Server-Driven EPUB

+> ⚠️ **DEPRECATED & NOT MAINTAINING** - This project is currently deprecated and not actively maintained.

-This project is a high-performance EPUB-to-JSON converter designed for **server-driven UI rendering** in React Native.
+This project is a WASM-powered EPUB-to-JSON converter designed for **server-driven UI rendering** in React Native.
 It parses EPUB files into a fully structured JSON format on the **server**, enabling React Native clients to render content using native components (`<View>`, `<Text>`, etc.) without directly processing EPUB files on-device.

-## ✅ Purpose

-- **Security-first rendering**: EPUB files are parsed on a trusted server, mitigating the risk of content leakage on mobile devices.
-- **React Native compatibility**: Output JSON is structured to work seamlessly with native components.
-- **Server-driven UI**: Clients only receive the processed JSON, reducing app complexity and runtime cost.
+## 🚧 Current Status & Future Plans

+This project was developed as a **Proof of Concept (POC)** for server-driven EPUB rendering.
+Currently:

+- ⚠️ **Deprecated**: Not actively maintained
+- 📦 **WASM-based**: Built with Rust and WebAssembly for performance
+- 🔮 **Future Ready**: Waiting for React Native Node API support

+### Why WASM?

+This project uses **WebAssembly (WASM)** for EPUB parsing, which will become more valuable when React Native officially supports Node API.
+Once Node API is available in React Native:

+- ✨ Direct WASM integration in React Native apps
+- 🚀 Client-side EPUB processing without servers
+- 📱 Offline-capable EPUB readers

+## 🛠️ For Developers

+If you're interested in developing this further:

+1. **Current POC**: The server-driven implementation is functional and ready for extension
+2. **WASM Module**: The core parsing engine is complete and performant
+3. **React Native Components**: Basic rendering components are implemented
+4. **Future Integration**: Ready for Node API when it becomes available in RN

+Feel free to fork, extend, or build upon this work!

 ---

 ## Features

-- **Server-side EPUB parsing** using Rust for speed and reliability.
+- **Server-side EPUB parsing** using Rust/WASM for speed and reliability
-- **WebView-Free Rendering**: No need for WebViews—output is fully compatible with native rendering.
+- **WebView-Free Rendering**: Output is fully compatible with native React Native components
-- **Rich EPUB support**: Parses metadata, TOC, spine, HTML content, and CSS styles.
+- **Rich EPUB support**: Parses metadata, TOC, spine, HTML content, and CSS styles
-- **Style Conversion**: Converts CSS into React Native-compatible `StyleSheet` objects.
+- **Style Conversion**: Converts CSS into React Native-compatible `StyleSheet` objects
-- **Embedded Resources**: Base64-encoded images included in JSON.
+- **Embedded Resources**: Base64-encoded images included in JSON
-- **Modular Output**: Clean JSON structure for easy consumption and rendering on mobile or web.
+- **Modular Output**: Clean JSON structure for easy consumption and rendering

 ---